manjularajamani/jenkins_shared_libraries/README.md

-# Pipeline for Cloning a Repository, Building, Tagging, and Pushing an Image to AWS ECR
+# Pipeline for Cloning a Repository, Building, Tagging, and Pushing an Image to AWS ECR and Updating the ECS

 ## Prerequisite